Leuchtfeuer/custom-error-page/README.md

 ## How to use

-There are up to three steps to take:
+There are up to four steps to take:

 - Set up the YAML with all your domains for each page root tree and their pids to their specific 403/404/503 page.
 An example file is in the folder "Examples" of this extension.
 The default file destination is "typo3conf/custom_error_conf.yml".

 - Change the value of [FE][pageNotFound_handling] to "USER_FUNCTION:Bitmotion\CustomErrorPage\Utility\CustomErrorPageUtility->showCustom404Page" (without "")
 - Change the value of [FE][pageUnavailable_handling] to "USER_FUNCTION:Bitmotion\CustomErrorPage\Utility\CustomErrorPageUtility->showCustom503Page" (without "")

 There is a configuration example in <code>Resources/Private/Examples</code>.

+- Optional: Add the "Error message handling" plugin on each 404 error pages instead of a simple content elements.

 ## Extension Configuration

-There are to configuration options.
+There are two configuration options.

 * <code>basic.path</code> (string): Path to the YAML file containing the configuration (see: below).
 * <code>basic.force404</code> (bool): If set, the configured 404 page will shown on 403 errors.